Abscess

 Clinical Features of Abscess

-- Fever is almost always present with deeper abscesses, and rigors may occur.
+Additionally, fever is almost always present with deeper abscesses, and rigors (shivering) may also occur.
 (10)

 Sign & Symptoms